toobad000/AI-Assisted-Network-Troubleshooter/README.md

-# AI-Assisted Network Troubleshooter & ML Intrusion Detection System
+# Custom Built AI Network Troubleshooter with Machine Learning and Intrusion Detection System

 A capstone project combining a rule-based AI diagnostic engine, a machine learning IDS, and a real-time telemetry pipeline, all integrated into a GNS3-simulated network environment with a graphical dashboard.